sundials-codes/sundials-manyvector-demo/README.md

 The test executables and input files are installed under the `sundials-demo` directory in the member work space for the Summit project ID `[projid]`.

-**Note:** In this example, since the environment was configured using the Summit setup script, the values for `SUNDIALS_ROOT`, `RAJA_ROOT`, and `HDF5_ROOT` can be omitted from the `cmake` command as these values are automatically set from the corresponding environment variables defined by the setup script.

 ## Running